danbrown1010/Blaktip/README.md

 # **Blaktip**
 ## Monitor, manage, and instrument marine livestock environments...
 **Blaktip** is a modern serverless application used to monitor, manage instrument marine livestock environments.
 The app showcases serverless services using the AWS platform.

 The mobile front-end is built using the [Expo](https://expo.io/) framework and client libraries to call AWS services and mobile backend APIs.
 The backend APIs themselves are powered by AWS services.
 The backend APIs are built using a serverless architecture, which makes it easy to deploy updates, and it also means that there are no servers to operationally manage.

-**Blaktip** is primarily developed and maintained by Dan Brown.
+**Blaktip** is primarily developed and maintained by Danny Brown.
 The project code is released under the Apache 2.0 license.
 Dan also maintains a [Developer Guide](/DEVGUIDE.md) for those that would like to dive deeper.
 This project has several over-arching objectives:

 * ### Serverless Reference Architecture
   Show off Serverless